awslabs/data-on-eks/website/docs/amazon-emr-on-eks/index.md

 ## EMR on EKS Deployment patterns with Terraform

 The following Terraform templates are available to deploy.

-- Monitoring EMR on EKS Spark jobs with Prometheus Server, Amazon Managed Prometheus and Amazon Managed Grafana
+- Scaling EMR on EKS Spark Jobs with Karpenter Autoscaler, also has Amazon Managed Prometheus (AMP) and Amazon Managed Grafana (AMG) as add-ons.
+Start here if you are not sure where to start
 - Running EMR on EKS Spark Jobs with FSx for Lustre as Shuffle Storage
-- Scaling EMR on EKS Spark Jobs with Karpenter Autoscaler
+- Running EMR on EKS Spark Jobs with Apache Unikorn
+- Running ACK controller for EMR on EKS to run Spark Jobs